Matamoros, Tamaulipas: Bagdad Beach

 In 1985, during the yearly festival of 'Festival del Mar,' Rigo Tovar, along with other important attractions, played in Playa Bagdad.
 Other second tier bands like 'La Firma', 'La Mira de Linares,' and 'La Leyenda,' along with several other pop groups, have also played during the month of April, the most visited period of the year.
 In addition, Playa Bagdad has several seafood restaurants.
 Jet ski, surfing, and even motocross and off-road 4x4 racing are allowed with few area restrictions.
-In a single day during summer breaks, the number of visitors can get as high as 180,000.
+In a single day during summer breaks, the number of visitors can reach 180,000.